09 Sep ‘two by two’ banana muffins

 Preheat the oven to 180C (fan forced) and line a muffin tray with baking cases

 Put all of the ingredients in a bowl together and gently stir until just combined.
-Be careful not to over-mix once the ingredients all come together so that the muffins aren’t spongy.
+Be careful not to over-mix once the ingredients all come together as over-mixing can result in spongy muffins.

 Line muffin tray with paper cases and spoon batter in, dividing it evenly between 12 regular sized muffin cases or 24 mini sized muffin cases.